Logarithmic corrections to O($a$) and O($a^2$) effects in lattice QCD with Wilson or Ginsparg-Wilson quarks: One-loop computation of the anomalous dimension matrix

 We stress again that this equivalence does not hold in dimensional regularisation, but for the renormalisation at 1-loop order this subtlety is of no consequence as we can safely ignore any Evanescent operators to this loop order~\cite{Buras:1989xd}.

 Via use of \eq{eq:FierzSingleFlavour} also the special case of Wilson quarks with only one flavour $q$ without quenching can be formally obtained by the change of basis

-introducing a set of Evanescent operators that mix only into the other operators and not the other way around at $\Nf=1$.
+introducing a set of Evanescent operators that mix only \textit{into} the other operators and not the other way around at $\Nf=1$.
+Those Evanescent operators take the place of the ones of the form $\bare{g}^2(\bar{q}\Gamma_i T^a q)^2$ while we keep $\bare{g}^2(\bar{q}\Gamma_i q)^2$ in our minimal basis.
 The desired mixing matrix can then be obtained from the subblock without the Evanescent operators.
 Those renormalised Evanescent operators vanish to all orders in perturbation theory in the limit $D\rightarrow 4$, while their mixing contributions are needed to renormalise the remaining operators.
 While $\Nf=1$ is an uncommon choice, the case of having e.g.~$\Nf=2+1$ or $\Nf=3+1$ with different lattice discretisations for the different flavour subsets is an interesting option\footnote{$\Nf=n+1$ denotes here different lattice discretisations for the $n$ flavours and the single flavour rather than different quark masses as is often done in the literature.}, that we want to include here as well for Wilson quarks in the single flavour subset.
 Notice, that the case of $\Nf=n+1$ without quenching is special in the sense, that if we reached $\Nf=n+1$ by having more than one quark flavour in the second set of flavours but a sufficient number of bosonic flavours, the basis is a different one and we would instead need to include the generalisation of all 4-fermion operators to the partially quenched basis.